Search

 Some life insurance policies include ways to use some of the benefits for long-term care.
 Life insurance death benefits can be used toward the end-of-life expenses that are usually settled by the executor of your estate, such as paying for your funeral.
 Having even a modest life insurance contract can defray those costs.

 If you do buy a life insurance contract, you'll want to check on it from time to time to make sure it's going to the correct beneficiaries.
-By naming those who will receive portions or all of your life insurance benefits, you ensure that they have access to this valuable asset when they need it.
-A good plan is to mark one day every year to check whether any of your preferred beneficiaries have new information or if you want to make other beneficiary changes.
+By naming those who will receive life insurance benefits, you ensure that they have access to this valuable asset when they need it.
+A good plan is to mark a day on your calendar every year to check whether any of your preferred beneficiaries have new information or if you want to make other changes.

 Share